 We conducted the business cycle accounting (BCA) developed by Chari, Kehoe, and McGrattan (2002a) on data from the 1990s in Japan and from the interwar period in Japan and the United States.
-The contribution of this paper is two-fold.
+The contribution of this paper is three-fold.
 First, we find several interesting implications from the accounting for Japan, e.g., labor distortions may have been a major contributor to the decade-long recession in the 1990s in Japan.
 Second, we performed an alternative BCA exercise using the capital wedge instead of the investment wedge to check the robustness of BCA implications for financial frictions.
-We show that a model with financial frictions is equivalent to a prototype growth model with the capital wedge.
 The accounting results with the capital wedge imply that financial frictions might have had a large depressing effect during the 1930s in the United States.
-This implication is opposite to that from the original BCA findings.
+Finally, we show that a simple model of bank distress can reproduce qualitatively the same movements of wedges as those in the BCA results for the 1990s in Japan and the Great Depression.